priest110/priest110/README.md

   <h1>Hey there!</h1>
 </div>
 <div>
   <span>My name is Rui Oliveira, and I'm a Software Engineer from Braga, Portugal.
-You can learn more about me and my experience by visiting my personal portfolio. </span>
+You can learn more about me and my experience by visiting my personal <a href="https://priest110.github.io/">portfolio</a>. </span>
 </div>

 ## :bar_chart: Some statistics about my activity and languages used